Simplify the Expression: a^7 × (abc)^3 × a^4 Using Exponent Rules

 00:14 The power of the result equals the sum of the powers

-00:18 We'll use this formula in our exercise, and add the powers
+00:18 We'll apply this formula to our exercise, and add the powers together

 Step-by-Step Solution

-First, let's carefully open the parentheses, using the law of exponents that applies to parentheses containing multiplication of terms:
+Begin by carefully opening the parentheses, using the law of exponents that applies to parentheses containing a multiplication of terms:

 (zy)n=znyn (z\cdot y)^n=z^n\cdot y^n

-which essentially states that when there is an exponent acting on parentheses containing multiplication between terms, when opening the parentheses the exponent will apply separately to each of the multiplication terms inside the parentheses.
+This essentially states that when there is an exponent acting on parentheses containing multiplication between terms, the exponent will apply separately on each of the multiplication terms inside the parentheses.

 (abc)3=a3b3c3 (abc)^3=a^3\cdot b^3\cdot c^3

-when we opened the parentheses using the law of exponents mentioned above, so that when opening the parentheses we applied the exponent to each of the multiplication terms inside the parentheses.
+When we opened the parentheses using the law of exponents mentioned above, we applied the exponent to each of the multiplication terms inside of the parentheses.

 a7(abc)3a4=a7a3b3c3a4 a^7\cdot(abc)^3\cdot a^4=a^7\cdot a^3\cdot b^3\cdot c^3\cdot a^4